 The District begins its budgeting process by appointing budget committee members.
 The budget officer prepares a budget, which is reviewed by the budget committee.
 The budget is then published in proposed form and is presented at public hearings to obtain taxpayer comments and approval from the budget committee.

 The board of directors legally adopts the budget by resolution prior to the beginning of the District's fiscal year.
 The board resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 Total personnel services, materials and services, debt service, and capital outlay for each fund are the levels of control established by the resolution.
 The detailed budget document, however, is required to contain more specific detailed information for the aforementioned expenditure categories and management may revise the detailed line item budgets within appropriation categories.
 Unexpected additional resources may be added to the budget through the use of a supplemental budget and appropriation resolution.
-The board of directors may adopt supplemental budgets less than 10% of a fund's original budget at a regular board meeting.
-A supplemental budget greater than 10% of a fund's original budget requires hearings before the public, publication in newspapers, and approval by the board of directors.
+The board of directors may adopt supplemental budget greater than 10% of a fund's original budget requires hearings before the public, publication in newspapers, and approval by the board of directors.
 Original and supplemental budgets may be modified by the use of appropriation transfers between the levels of control.
 Such transfers require approval by the board of directors.

 During the year, there was one supplemental budget.
 The District does not use encumbrances and appropriations lapse at year-end.
-Budget amounts shown in the financial statements reflect the original budget amounts and one approved supplemental budget.
+Budget amounts shown in the financial statements reflect the original budget amounts, one supplemental budget, and one approved appropriation change.